A growing anxiety for many aging Americans is the decision of how they are going to pay for long-term care.

 Whether you live at home or stay in a nursing facility, the costs of long-term care can be substantial.

-The average cost for a private room in a nursing facility is $229 per day.
-This is an annual cost of $83,585.
+The average cost for a private room in a nursing facility is around $253 per day, or $7,698 per month.

 Even if you plan to live at home, the costs of obtaining assistance from a registered nurse can cost up to $150 an hour.